kungfoochris/dental-hub-web/docs/encounterapp.rst

 **Body_Content**

 - teeth: ChoiceField()
-    choice field are (SMART,SDF,SEAL,ART,'EXO','UNTR','NONE')
+    choice field are (SMART,SDF,SEAL,ART,'EXO','UNTR','NONE','SMART')
-- teeth should be from 1 to 32
+- tooth should be from 11 to 18 , 21 to 28 ,31 to 38, 41 to 48

 - primary_teeth: ChoiceField()
     choice field are (SMART,SDF,SEAL,ART,'EXO','UNTR','NONE')
-- primary_teeth should be from 1 to 20
+- primary_teeth should be from 51 to 55, 61 to 65 , 71 to 75 and 81 to 85

-- fluoride_varnish: BooleanField()
+- fv_applied: BooleanField()
-- treatment_complete: BooleanField()
+- treatment_plan_complete: BooleanField()
 - note: TextField()
+- sdf_whole_mouth:BoolenField()
-- whole_mouth:BoolenField()
+- created_at: DateField(required)
+- encounter_id : Foreigne Key(Encounter)required

 4. **METHOD:**
 PUT:
 ::

     - This method is used to update a screeing encounter:

+- teeth: ChoiceField()
+    choice field are (SMART,SDF,SEAL,ART,'EXO','UNTR','NONE','SMART')
+- tooth should be from 11 to 18 , 21 to 28 ,31 to 38, 41 to 48

+- primary_teeth: ChoiceField()
+    choice field are (SMART,SDF,SEAL,ART,'EXO','UNTR','NONE')
+- primary_teeth should be from 51 to 55, 61 to 65 , 71 to 75 and 81 to 85

+- fv_applied: BooleanField()
+- treatment_plan_complete: BooleanField()
+- note: TextField()
+- sdf_whole_mouth:BoolenField()
+- updated_at: DateField()